What do you do if you hit a parked car, or someone else hit yours?

 If you’re worried about incurring damages to your car when parked, you should consider purchasing comprehensive coverage.
 After all, a parked car can get hit or damaged by weather at any time—not just when in long-term storage.

 You can add comprehensive coverage to your current policy or shop for a new policy that includes both liability and comprehensive.
-Using an insurance comparison site like Insurify makes it easy to shop around and compare real-time quotes from the top providers.
+Using a car insurance quotes comparison site like Insurify makes it easy to shop around and compare real-time quotes from top car insurance companies.
 You might not think you need comprehensive or collision coverage today, but in the case of theft or an accident in the future, you’ll be thankful you have it.

-If you intend on making a change to your car usage, it’s important to reevaluate your coverage.
+If you intend on making a change to your car usage, it’s important to reevaluate your car insurance coverage.
 Doing so regularly ensures that you and your car, parked or not, are protected.